Florida DUI Laws and Conviction Penalties

 Florida's Underage DUI Laws

 Drivers under the age of 21 are prohibited from having a BAC of .02% or more.
-A violation is not considered a criminal offense but will result in a six-month license suspension—one year for a second offense.
-If the BAC was .05% or more, the youth will also have to complete a DUI education program prior to license reinstatement.
+A violation isn't considered a criminal offense but will result in a six-month license suspension—one year for a second offense.
+If the BAC was .05% or more, the youth will also have to complete a DUI education program before license reinstatement.
+(Fla.
+Stat. § 322.2616 (2025).)

-An underage driver who refuses to submit to a breath, blood, or urine test will be suspended for one year.
+An underage driver's license will be suspended for one year for refusing to submit to a breath, blood, or urine test.
 The suspension will be 18 months with a prior refusal.
+(Fla.
+Stat. § 322.2616 (2025).)

 Plea Negotiations for Florida DUI Charges

-DUI offenses involving manslaughter, a BAC of .15%, or prior DUI convictions cannot be pled down, reduced, or dismissed.
+DUI offenses involving manslaughter, a BAC of .15%, or prior DUI convictions can't be pleaded down or reduced.
 However, other eligible offenses may be eligible for a DUI diversion or to be pled down to a "wet reckless" charge to avoid certain penalties and repercussions.
+(Fla.
+Stat. §§ 316.192, 316.656 (2025).)

 FACING A DUI?